Randactyl/ca-ftb-dotnet-workshop-2024-04/README.md

 - Create and host a package
 - Use the package created
+- logging basics
+- Using Microsoft Entry for authentication
 - Create web app that consumes internal web api
 - Create web app that consumes external web api